scaleoutsean/awesome-solidfire/README.md

 #### KubeVirt (and OCPv)

 - KubeVirt v0.59 isn't easy to use, but it works with SolidFire 12 and Trident v23.01, [see here](https://scaleoutsean.github.io/2023/02/12/backup-restore-kubevirt-vms-with-solidfire-kasten-kubernetes.html).
-Interestingly, it appears that regular SolidFire PVCs appear as block devices when attached to KubeVirt VMs (in theory one should use Block mode, but that doesn't appear necessary)
+Interestingly, it appears that regular SolidFire PVCs appear as block devices when attached to KubeVirt VMs - in theory one should use Block mode, but that doesn't appear necessary (Update: I think that was a bug in either Trident or KubeVirt)
 - OCPv uses Trident, so non-ONTAP-specific Trident features should work the same as they do with KubeVirt.
 But Trident CSI does not implement all features for SolidFire backend (some are ONTAP-only), so make sure you verify these details
+- If you want to use KubeVirt with SolidFire CSI and encounter a problem, leave a comment in SolidFire CSI [issues](https://github.com/scaleoutsean/solidfire-csi/issues)

 #### HashiCorp Nomad

 - Nomad can schedule services with Docker using static host volumes backed by SolidFire.
 I also got it to work with Trident Docker Volume Plugin.
 If the VM gets its HA from hypervisor, this may be a way to get HA for these Docker workloads.
 See [this](https://scaleoutsean.github.io/2022/03/23/nomad-solidfire-hostpath-volumes.html) for additional details
 - LXC-style containers may be able to work on host volumes (static provisioning) as well
 - Trident CSI cannot work with Nomad CSI, but Cinder CSI might (needs testing).
-If you're a Nomad/SolidFire user, you're welcome to try SolidFire CSI and submit a bug report to the SolidFire CSI repository
+If you're a Nomad/SolidFire user, you're welcome to try [SolidFire CSI](https://github.com/scaleoutsean/solidfire-csi) with Nomad and submit a bug report to the SolidFire CSI repository if it doesn't work

 ### File-sharing (NFS, SMB)